 SP,DH - LAA

-Angels' SP/DH Shohei Ohtani went 1-for-4 with a two-run homer and three strikeouts in a 5-3 loss to the Tigers.
+Shohei Ohtani went 1-for-4 with an RBI double, a walk and a run scored in Monday's 5-4 loss to the A's.

 Ohtani is currently in the midst of the longest hitting streak of his career, as his last hitless performance came on Sept.
 6 against the Tigers.
 The 28-year-old has now improved his batting average to .275 to go with his 34 homers, 95 RBIs and 11 stolen bases.
 The two-way star will take the mound one final time on Wednesday against the A's.